 “I am in blood stepped in so far that, should I wade no more, returning were as tedious as go o’er.”

 He lacks the temperance to reform.
 His initial status of a noble warrior is tainted by the promising success of the weird sisters and dominoes into his demise.

 Caliban’s comrades are scared of the music they hear because they can’t figure out where it is coming from.
 Caliban assures them that there is actually no need to fear.
 What appears to be some sort of witchcraft to them is actually just a quality of the isle [supplied from Prospero’s sprite Ariel] which offers an interesting metaphor of things not being as they seem.
 Caliban goes on to tell his friends that these sounds are not only no reason to be afeard but have the essence of magic, causing the clouds in his dreams to “open and show riches.”
 So very magical were these dreams that Caliban refers to a time when he wanted nothing more than to return to the vivid and wakeful sleep that he so meticulously remembers.
 Trinculo, Calaiban and Stephanos’ hysterics throughout the play propagated by Prospero and his sprite Ariel, is to me a metaphor of fearing what we don’t understand.
-Because they can think of no possible way their very own song could be produced from the picture of nobody, they are afraid.
+Because they can think of no possible way their very own song could be produced from the picture of nobody, they panic.
 I’m immediately reminded of the phenomenon of an echo.
-The drunken fellows do not to realize that they are on hallowed ground.
-They should show a personal respect for this cape, since it is the very body of land that spared their life.
-Instead of trying to learn from and adapt to their hard condition, they are left dumbfounded in terror.
+The drunken fellows fail to realize that they are on hallowed ground.
+They should show a personal respect for this cape [body of land extending into water: a relatively rare geograpical phenemonon], the very body of land that spared their life.
+Instead of trying to adapt to their hard condition, they abide in chaos.
 They choose fear over love, [not out of of choice] but because that is all they know.